gvwilson/thirdbit/src/fiction/makers-return/index.md

 Instead,
 she clung on as tightly as she could.

-Mayor Lupus and Special Blazes were glaring at each other in front of the mayor's house when she and the others reached Rusty Bridge.
-A handful of militia were standing nearby, not sure if they were supposed to stay or if they could go home.
+A handful of militia were milling about in the square when they got there.
-Nash was nowhere to be seen—Sindy guessed the crocodile was still at the ark.

 "Oww," Sindy whimpered as Dockety let her down.
 She *really* wanted to go and lie in a hot bath, but that would have to wait.

+"Hey!"
+Bravo pushed past one of the Ox brothers and trotted over with his pike on his shoulder and a scowling Bluster in his wake.
+"Where've you been?
+Are you aright?"

+"I'm fine," she said automatically before the concern in his voice registered.
+Since when did he care about what happened to her?

-"Is this who I think it is?" the mayor growled, nodding at Violet as she slid clumsily off Beevy's back.
+Bravo jerked his chin at Violet as she slid clumsily off Beevy's back.
+"Is this who I think it is?"

-"Yeah, but that's not important right now."
+"Prob'ly, but that's not important right now."
 Sindy took a deep breath.
-"Patient is back.
+"Patient is back,
-We saw it at the farmhouse.
-It's a giant now,
-and it's gonna use the bots from outer space to blow up the spaceship!"
+and it's gonna blow up the spaceship!"

-The mayor and Special Blazes exchanged looks.
+The two goats exchanged looks.
-"Is that so?" the tiger said skeptically.
+"Uh huh," Bluster said skeptically.

-"Yes!
-And if it does, it'll destroy the whole valley!
+"It *is*!
+We have to tell the mayor!
+And, and everyone!
 We have to stop it!"

+"Stop what?"
+Sindy whirled around
+as Mayor Lupus stumped down the steps, a broomstick in her hand in place of her beloved cane.
+Behind her,
+Special Blazes closed the door of the mayor's house but stayed on the porch.

+"It's Patient.
+It's back,
+but it's a giant now,
+and it's going to use the bots from outer space to blow up the spaceship."

+"Good riddance," Bluster muttered behind her.

+Sindy stamped her foot.
+"You don't *understand*.
+If it does, it'll destroy the whole valley!"

 Before she could say anything more, the alarm bell in the belfry above them began to ring.
+Cody Wolf stuck his out out of window two stories above and shouted, "Bots!
+There's bots comin'!
+And one of 'em *huge*!"

 </section>